thepirat000/Audit.NET/src/Audit.WebApi/README.md

 ## Usage

-Decorate with an `AuditApiAttribute` the Web Api methods you want to audit.
+Decorate with `AuditApi` attribute the Web Api methods/controllers you want to audit.

 For example: